Polluted coastlines: How a diver reinvented his career to clean up N.L.'s harbours | CBC News

 Polluted coastlines: How a diver reinvented his career to clean up N.L.'s harbours

-Shawn Bath, who found his passion cleaning up shorelines, is the focus of a new documentar
+Shawn Bath, who found his passion cleaning up shorelines, is the focus of a new documentary

 Shawn Bath had been a professional diver in the bays and inlets around Newfoundland for more than 21 years when he made a drastic career change.